wissehes/JavaTrain/README.md

 # JavaTrain

-A server application that transforms the realtime data streams provided by the NDOV into a usable REST API.
+A server application that transforms the realtime data streams provided by the NDOV into a usable REST API and GraphQL API.

 This project is inspired by the [GoTrain](https://github.com/rijdendetreinen/gotrain) project.